JoyHak/MarkdownToBBCode/README.md

 - Convert file and save result to the new / existing file.
 - [Command line interface](https://github.com/JoyHak/MarkdownToBBCode#сommand-line) (CLI) for converting different files and combining their contents into a single file.

-It uses the [Maple Mono](https://github.com/subframe7536/maple-font) font for GUI elements.
+It uses the [Maple Mono](https://github.com/subframe7536/maple-font) font for GUI elements. **If something is not working for you, please [let me know](https://github.com/JoyHak/MarkdownToBBCode/issues/new?template=bug-report.yaml)**.
+If you think that app can be improved, [write to me](https://github.com/JoyHak/MarkdownToBBCode/issues/new?template=feature-request.yaml).

 ## Markdown